Misha Cirkunov: Ultimate Fighting Championship

 Cirkunov was expected to face Ovince Saint Preux on March 2, 2019, at UFC 235.
 However, on February 11, it was announced that Saint Preux suffered an injury and was pulled from the fight.
 Cirkunov instead faced Johnny Walker.
 He lost the fight via TKO in the first round.

 Cirkunov faced Jimmy Crute on September 14, 2019, at UFC Fight Night 158.
 He won the back-and-forth fight via a Peruvian necktie submission in the first round.
 The win also earned Cirkunov his first Performance of the Night bonus award.

 Cirkunov was expected to face Ryan Spann on December 19, 2020, at UFC Fight Night 183.
 However, Cirkunov pulled out in early December due to an injury.
 The fight was rescheduled to March 13, 2021, at UFC Fight Night 187.
 Cirkunov lost the fight via technical knockout in round one.

 Cirkunov faced Krzysztof Jotko in a middleweight bout on October 2, 2021, at UFC Fight Night 193.
 He lost the fight via split decision.

 Cirkunov was scheduled to face Makhmud Muradov on February 26, 2022, at UFC Fight Night 202.
 However, Muradov pulled out in late January due to a hand injury and he was replaced by Wellington Turman.
 Cirkunov lost the fight via armbar in the second round.

 After two straight losses at Middleweight, Misha was scheduled to return to Light heavyweight against Shamil Gamzatov on August 6, 2022, at UFC on ESPN: Santos vs. Hill.
 However, Gamzatov was unable to obtain a US visa and the bout was scrapped.

 Cirkunov faced Alonzo Menifield on October 15, 2022, at UFC Fight Night 212.
 He lost the fight via knockout in round one.

 In late October 2022, it was reported that Cirkunov was released by the UFC.

+In May 2025, Cirkunov filed a class action anti-trust lawsuit, specifically challenges the enforceability of arbitration clauses and class action waivers in UFC contracts.